How to take care of your flowers

-1. As soon as you receive the roses, place all the bunches in buckets with cool and fresh water
+1. As soon as you receive the flowers, place all the bunches / bouquets / or single stems in buckets with cool and fresh water

-(leave the cardboard around the buds) for at least 1 hour before using the roses (roses need time
+(leave the cardboard around the buds) for at least 1 hour before using the flowers (they need time

 2. Store your flowers in a cool place; away from sunlight or other heat sources (never use freezers,

-or home refrigerators) while the roses are hydrating.
+or home refrigerators) while the flowers are hydrating.